danielpclark/CardsLib/README.md

 CardsLib::Card.new("As")
 ```

-Use a Macro to create a list of card faces represented by strings into a list of Card instances.
+Use a Macro to create a list of Card instances from card faces.

 ```ruby
 CardsLib::Cards["Ah","2h","3h","4h","5h"]
 ```

-Create a Deck with Deck.new(cards) ...
+Create a Deck with Deck.new(cards)
 A default deck is generated if no parameters are given.

 ```ruby
 CardsLib::Deck.new